marcaddeo/docdoc/README.md

 ```

 ### The theme configuration file
-The `theme.yml` file contain all configuration for the theme.
+The `theme.yml` file contains all configuration for the theme.
 The following
 fields are required:

-* `name` - This is the themes name
+* `name` - This is the theme's name
 * `metadata` - This defines all possible metadata that a template can use.
   Markdown documents may override the values defined in the theme using YAML
   frontmatter.